 Improvements were made to the tracking and reporting of hours in support of the revised CRB process.
 New reports showing proposed, projected and actual hours are provided to facilitate the process to ensure work aligns within the budgeted hours.
-A sample mockup of the report is shown below in table 7b.
+A sample of the report is shown below in table 7b.
 Another recent improvement to the process includes the addition of the State IT Approval of all Pre-Design ROMs prior to CRB review.
-In addition, the Joint IT Team is continuing to enhance the ROM process including holding high-level requirements information sessions with the business where needed to clarify outstanding questions prior to completing the hours estimates.
+In addition, the Joint IT Team is continuing to enhance the Rough Order of Magnitude (ROM) process including holding high-level requirements information sessions with the business where needed to clarify outstanding questions prior to completing the hours estimates.
+The CRB continues to meet at least bi-weekly to review all reports and to make any required decisions prior to work commencing.

 Table 7b.
-Mock Up of CRB Report
+Example of CRB Report